Brintellix, 10 mg 28 pcs.

 Overdose

 Experience is limited.
-Taking vortioxetine in a dose range of 40 to 75 mg caused an exacerbation of such side effects:
+Taking vortioxetine in the dose range from 40 to 75 mg caused an exacerbation of the following side effects:

 Nausea